skashyap41050/Parallel-algorithm-implementation-using-openmp-and-cuda/README.md

 # Parallel-algorithm-implementation-using-openmp-and-cuda
 # Description
-Diffrent Graph algorithm implementation in Parallel using OpenMp and Cuda.
+This projects aims to implement Various Graph Algorithm on OpenMp and CUDA which would outperform simple sequential implementation.
 ### OpenMp
 1.depth_of_given_nodes
 2.Preorder_traversal